jburguete/fractal/README.md

 FRACTAL
 =======

-A program using drawing fractals to benchmark parallelization and drawing libraries.
+A program growing fractals to benchmark parallelization and drawing libraries.

 WARNING
 -------